microsoft-search/pnp-modern-search/docs/index.md

 With these available customizations options, you can do pretty much anything!

+!!! note
+    Extensibility samples are centralized in a dedicated repository: [https://github.com/microsoft-search/pnp-modern-search-extensibility-samples/tree/main](https://github.com/microsoft-search/pnp-modern-search-extensibility-samples/tree/main).
+Use them to get started to create your own or reuse existing samples in your projects.

 ## Troubleshooting

 If you encounter an issue, please use the GitHub issues list of [this repository](https://github.com/microsoft-search/pnp-modern-search/issues).
 Also, to help us to resolve your issue, you can include screenshots or error messages coming from: